ISISComputingGroup/ibex_developers_manual/doc/system_components/configurations/Calibration-Files.md

 If the common calibration file change and they need updating on all instruments, then you can run the [calibration update script which can be found in ibex utils](https://github.com/ISISComputingGroup/ibex_utils/blob/master/installation_and_upgrade/calibration_files_updater.py)

-To update those instruments still on SECI use the folder `...\CompGroup\Calibration Files`:

-1. Update files in `Calibration Files\Temperature Sensors\Files`
-1. Run the deployment script in `Calibration Files\Temperature Sensors\Deployment Scripts`.
-    - There should be 1 error per instrument for deleting the network path

 ## Calibration file format

 1. First lines start with `# ISIS calibration`.